 The gap in quality between the original three films and the two ensuing trilogies is as vast as a galaxy far, far away.
 The original trilogy was a captivating struggle between good and evil, complete with conflicted characters that the audience cared about and special effects that were groundbreaking for the late ’70s and early ’80s.
 The Millennium Falcon became the world’s most recognizable spacecraft, and Darth Vader its most infamous villain.
 As the saga ended, peace was restored to the galaxy.

 And then it wasn’t.
-Unable to leave well enough alone, George Lucas rushed out three poorly-written films with bland characters shot almost entirely in CGI.
-Jar Jar Binks became the most reviled character in cinematic history[10] during a series of films that were so bad it managed to make a half-hour-long light saber battle on a volcanic island absent of any suspense or emotion.
+Unable to leave well enough alone, George Lucas rushed out three poorly‑written films with bland characters shot almost entirely in CGI.
+Jar Jar Binks became the most reviled character in cinematic history during a series of films that were so bad it managed to make a half‑hour‑long lightsaber battle on a volcanic island absent of any suspense or emotion.

-… to boredom.
-To retread plots and a main character who, to satisfy the PC Police, was turned into a female protagonist with no real faults[11] and therefore nothing compelling about her whatsoever.
-Congrats, Disney, the Force is now officially female…[12] and sleep-inducing.
+And then, in 2015, Episode 7!
+The Force had awakened… to boredom.
+To retread plots and a main character who, to satisfy the PC Police, was turned into a female protagonist with no real faults and therefore nothing compelling about her whatsoever.
+Congrats, Disney, the Force is now officially female… and sleep‑inducing.
 Combining overblown political correctness with corporate greed, the latest trilogy was a disjointed mess driven more by diversity than by the need to be good movies.
-The trilogy’s final disaster, The Rise of Skywalker, was so bad that conspiracy theories[13] have arisen in its wake.
+The trilogy’s final disaster, The Rise of Skywalker, was so bad that conspiracy theories have arisen in its wake.

 Gen X got the good Star Wars films.
 Hopefully Gen Z has suffered through the last of them.